zhengjie2002/tp/docs/UserGuide.md

 and output formats using the [setting](#settings-setting) command.
 The supported formats are based on Java's DateTimeFormatter.

 **Q**: How are the case ID generated?\
-**A**: Case IDs are generated automatically by the system in hexadecimal format, starting from `000001` and incrementing by 1 for each new case added.
+**A**: Case IDs are generated automatically by the system in hexadecimal format, starting from `000000` and incrementing by 1 for each new case added.
 Deleted cases' IDs are not reused.
 This is because the system uses the case ID as a unique identifier for each case, and reusing IDs could lead to confusion and data integrity issues.

+**Q**: Can I use non english characters (specifically, non ASCII printable characters) in the input fields?\
+**A**: Yes and no. Unfortunately, there is no direct answer for that.
+SGSafe does support Unicode characters in input fields, but there may be limitations based on your terminal or command prompt's ability to handle and display such characters.
+If you encounter issues, it is recommended to stick to standard ASCII printable characters for compatibility.

 ---

 ## Command Summary

+NOTE: The notation `OR` below means either keyword can be used, but not both.

 | Action          | Format                                                                                                | Example                                                                                                                    |
 |-----------------|-------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|
 | **Add case**    | `add --category CATEGORY --title TITLE --date DATE --info INFO [--victim VICTIM] [--officer OFFICER]` | `add --category Theft --title Theft case --date 15/10/2025 --info Stolen wallet --victim John Doe --officer Officer Smith` |